jfmengels/blog/content/blog/configuring-eslint/index.md

 `ESLint` has a huge ecosystem to support, different constraints than `elm-review` and already a re-design of the [configuration system in the works](https://github.com/eslint/rfcs/blob/main/designs/2019-config-simplification/README.md).
-While I think the new design is an improvement to the current, I also *personally* feel like it is not as good as this one.
+While I think the new design is an improvement to the current one, I also *personally* feel like it is not as good as this one.
 Ultimately it's a matter of trade-offs (in both ways!) and balancing these to fit `ESLint`'s goals best.

 Making such important decisions should not be taken lightly, and even if you think my design is nice, I have potentially skipped over some important details, like additional configuration not directly related to a rule that could still have an impact on it, or the fact that configurations in plugins contain more than just rules.

 I will not create an official RFC for it, as I am not heavily writing JavaScript nor TypeScript at the moment (Join the [Elm](https://guide.elm-lang.org/) side!) and I'm already spending all of my spare time working on `elm-review`.

-I hope that people involved in that project will try to take what they think are good ideas and integrate them into the tool, so that both tools become better.
+I hope that people involved in that project will try to take what they think are good ideas and integrate them into the tool, so that both tools can learn from each other and become better.
 I will keep following how `ESLint` evolves as usual.